LaVall Jordan: Head coach at UW-Milwaukee

 On April 7, 2016, Milwaukee hired Jordan to replace Rob Jeter.
 In his first year as a head coach with the 2016–17 Milwaukee Panthers, the team finished with an 11-24 record, but it made an improbable run in the 2017 Horizon League men's basketball tournament, becoming the first 10th-seeded team to win a Horizon League tournament game, and going on to reach the championship game against Northern Kentucky.
 Had they won, they would have set a record for the team with the most losses reaching the NCAA Division I men's basketball tournament.

 Head coach at Butler

 On June 12, 2017, Butler hired Jordan to replace Chris Holtmann.
 Butler's athletic director Barry Collier had recruited Jordan as a player and coached him for three seasons.
 In his first season as head coach, he led the unranked Bulldogs to a stunning 101–93 upset of No. 1 Villanova in Hinkle Fieldhouse, marking Butler's third straight win over the Wildcats.

 On April 1, 2022, Butler announced that they had parted ways with Jordan.
+He led the Bulldogs to an 83-74 record during his five seasons.

+Assistant at DePaul

+In April 2024, Jordan was hired as an assistant coach at DePaul.